Nonfiction

 Why do some stories work and others fail?

 Stories have a unique power to immerse, delight, and educate.
-The 24 Laws of Storytelling distils the lessons learned from stories past and present into a practical handbook that you can use for any story you decide to write.
+The 24 Laws of Storytelling distils the lessons learned from stories past and present into a practical handbook you can use for any story you decide to write.

-Reader Reviews
+Reader reviews

 "I would definitely recommend this book, especially to other novice storytellers."